Kaosc/spotify-musics-to-mp3/README.md

  Download the latest [Chrome Driver](https://chromedriver.chromium.org/downloads).
 It must be the same version of Chrome with in your computer.
  Add chromedriver.exe in to "driver" folder.

- ### FFmpeg (optional)
+ ### FFmpeg

- There are 2 download options.
+ There are 2 download options for downloading playlist.
 If you like to use "yt-dlp" you need to install FFmpeg.

  Installing FFmpeg